Swaytec/SEBC/README.md

 all the settings described here, and point out anything that isn't setup correctly.
 This issue will be the only one you're asked to close.
-All other issues are to be closed by an instructor to show no further review is needed.
+All other issues are to be closed by an instructor to show no further review is needed.test